tedious/TedivmStashBundle/README.md

 By default, every cache service includes in-memory caching: during the lifetime of a single request, any values stored or retrieved from the cache service will be stored in memory, with the in-memory representation being checked before any other drivers.
 In some circumstances, however (such as long-running CLI batch scripts) this may not be desirable.
-In those cases, the in-memory handler can be disabled:
+In those cases, the in-memory driver can be disabled:

     stash:
-        handlers: [ Apc ]
+        drivers: [ Apc ]
         inMemory: false
         Apc: ~